OpenNTF/Script-Portlet-Node-Samples/splint/README.md

 ```
 splint.config({ logFile: "my-file.log" } );
 ```
-But don't call `splint.config` while `splint.run` is being executed.
+But don't call `splint.config` while `splint.run` is being executed concurrently.
 Note, the config file can be specified by using
 ```
-splint.config({ config: "path/to/whatever/file.
+splint.config({ config: "path/to/whatever/file" });
 ```
 before calling `splint.init`.
-Use `splint.init` to reset configurations.
+Use `splint.init` to reset configurations to undo any configurations set since starting splint.

-### splint.run([options[, callback]])
+### splint.run([options], [callback])
 Runs splint. `splint.init()` should be called first.

 This function is asynchronous so make sure that `splint.run()` is finished before calling `splint.run()` again or `splint.config`.

-#### Parameters
+#### options
-+ `options`: updates the configuration of splint when executing `run`.
+updates the configuration of splint when executing `run`.
 The configuration changes to not persist when `splint.run` is finished.
+####callback(err, out, raw, files)
-+ `callback(err, out, raw, files)`: a callback for when `run` finishes.
+a callback for when `run` finishes.
 It takes four arguments:
 - `err`: Any errors that occurred during splint's execution.
   * NOTE: not currently implemented, for the time being, this argument will be null.
 - `out`: A string containing the formatted output.
 The output can still be written to the command line and/or to a file by setting the `silent` and `output.file` options respectively.
 - `raw`: An array containing information about issues found in the portlet.
   Each element is an array of objects with the following properties:
   * `path`: The (relative) path to the file that was checked
   * `messages`: An array of objects with the following properties:
     + `message`: A message describing the issue (A string)
     + `line`: The line number in the file of the issue (A number)
-      + `issue`: The issue (A string).
+    + `issue`: The issue (a string).
 This takes the form of `checks` in splint-config.json.
-        For example, this may equal "css-selectors", "js-urls", or "html-jquery".
+      For example, this may equal `"css-selectors"`, `"js-urls"`, or `"html-jquery"`.
-        - NOTE: At the moment, the `issue` property may only be found in some objects
+      - NOTE: At the moment, the `issue` property may be `undefined` sometimes
 - `files`: An array of [vinyl](https://github.com/wearefractal/vinyl) files that were processed (that is, every file that matches the `src` option).
 If `fix` is true, then the contents of the file will contain the changes made.
 The file object has the following
   properties:
   * `path`: The original path of the file
   * `contents`: If `fix` is true, then this will contain the changes as a Buffer.
     Otherwise, the contents will be the contents of the original, unmodified file.
   * `extname`: The file extension, eg: `".js"`.

 #### Notes
 `splint.run` can be called multiple times in series using the callback: